 You also want to make sure the system has live monitoring service available at all times.
 If you speak a language other than English, you may feel more comfortable with a company that offers staff members who speak a variety of languages.
 You’ll also want to be sure the staff is 911 certified.
 This means they can call an ambulance themselves instead of needing to call the emergency line for you, which can save considerable time in an emergency.

 As with all technology, you may need help at times.
 Whether you need help getting everything set up or you have a question about your system, you should be able to easily contact a support team for assistance.
 This is an important feature and something you’re definitely going to want to look for so you can be sure your unit is working correctly at all times and you understand how to use in an emergency.

 Here are the top FAQ’s regarding Medical Alert Setups:

 How Do Medical Alert Systems Work?

 A base unit will be put in the person’s home.
 This typically needs to be plugged into a power outlet and the phone line, although some units can work wirelessly.
 When an emergency occurs, the person can push the button on their pendant or necklace.
-This sends a signal to the base unit and emergency personnel are sent to the home to help the person.
+This sends a signal to the base unit and emergency personnel is sent to the home to help the person.
 The medical alert systems consist of a bracelet or necklace the elderly person can wear.
 When something happens, such as a fall or a suspected heart attack, the person can press the button on their bracelet or necklace and get emergency help.
 Most of the time, the systems will give your loved one a choice of a necklace or a pendant, depending on their preferences.
 They can also include many different added features, which may be beneficial for your loved one depending on their situation.
 Read more about how medical systems work

 Medical alert systems allow seniors to live autonomous lives without fear.
 They increase the user’s sense of freedom and provide loved ones with peace of mind.
 Understanding how these devices work helps users and their families feel more comfortable with the technology.